protontypes/open-sustainable-technology/README.md

 - [Methane-detection-from-hyperspectral-imagery](https://github.com/satish1901/Methane-detection-from-hyperspectral-imagery) - Deep Learning based Remote Sensing Methods for Methane Detection in Airborne Hyperspectral Imagery.
 - [Methane Source Finder](https://methane.jpl.nasa.gov/) - Explore, analyze, and download methane plumes detected from airborne platforms on an interactive map alongside VISTA infrastructure, gridded methane estimates, and other additional data layers.
 - [deep-smoke-machine](https://github.com/CMU-CREATE-Lab/deep-smoke-machine) - Deep learning models and dataset for recognizing industrial smoke emissions.
-- [Ribbit Network Frog Sensor](https://github.com/Ribbit-Network/ribbit-network-frog-sensor) - The sensor for the world's largest crowdsourced network of open-source, low-cost, CO2 Gas Detection Sensors.
+- [Ribbit Network Frog Sensor](https://github.com/Ribbit-Network/ribbit-network-frog-hardware) - The sensor for the world's largest crowdsourced network of open-source, low-cost, CO2 Gas Detection Sensors.
 - [FIRECAM](https://github.com/tianjialiu/FIRECAM) - An online app for end-users to diagnose and explore regional differences in fire emissions from five global fire emissions inventories.
 - [ESTA](https://github.com/mmb-carb/ESTA) - A command-line tool for processing raw emissions data into spatially and temporally-allocated emissions inventories, suitable for photochemicaly modeling or other analysis.
 - [FlyingClimate](https://github.com/milankl/FlyingClimate) - Model the CO2 and non-CO2 effects like nitrogen oxide emissions and contrail formation to analyse aviation's total warming footprint.
 - [Industrial Smoke Plume Detection](https://github.com/HSG-AIML/IndustrialSmokePlumeDetection) - Characterization of Industrial Smoke Plumes from Remote Sensing Data.
 - [EDGAR](https://edgar.jrc.ec.europa.eu/) - Emissions Database for Global Atmospheric Research.
 - [OpenGHGMap](https://openghgmap.net/) - A city-level CO2 emissions inventory for Europe.
-- [GCP-GridFED](https://zenodo.org/record/3958283) - Gridded fossil CO2 emissions and related O2 combustion consistent with national inventories 1959-2018.
 - [Integrated Carbon Observation System](https://github.com/ICOS-Carbon-Portal/pylib) - Produces standardised data on greenhouse gas concentrations in the atmosphere, as well as on carbon fluxes between the atmosphere, the earth and oceans.
 - [Global Database of Cement, Iron and Steel Production Assets](https://www.cgfi.ac.uk/spatial-finance-initiative/geoasset-project/geoasset-databases/) - The Global Database of Cement, Iron and Steel Production Assets provides information on global cement production plants that are operational today.
 - [The Global Registry of Fossil Fuels](https://github.com/fossilfuelregistry/portal-v2) - Open Source database of oil, gas and coal production and reserves globally, expressed in CO2-equivalent.
-- [Easy-ERA5-Trck](https://github.com/Novarizark/easy-era5-trck) - A super lightweight Lagrangian model for calculating millions of trajectories using ERA5 data.
+- [Easy-ERA5-Trck](https://github.com/lzhenn/easy-era5-trck) - A super lightweight Lagrangian model for calculating millions of trajectories using ERA5 data.
 - [GRACED](https://carbonmonitor-graced.com/) - Near-real-time Global Gridded Daily CO2 Emissions Dataset from fossil fuel and cement production with a global spatial resolution of 0.1° by 0.1° and a temporal resolution of 1 day.
 - [ECAM](https://github.com/icra/ecam) - Water and wastewater utility operators can assess their greenhouse gas emissions and energy consumption.
 - [Emissions Modeling Framework](https://github.com/USEPA/emf) - A client-server system designed to store information related to emissions modeling, with integrated quality control processes.